-Wildflowers will start popping up across the landscape in the Hood River Valley and the Columbia River Gorge.
+Wildflowers are beginning to pop up across the landscape in the Hood River Valley and the Columbia River Gorge.
 Spring wildflower hikes are a Gorge specialty you won’t want to miss, so plan your wildflower weekend now.
+Pack your hiking boots and your camera.
+As spring turns into summer, then fall, the upper elevation wildflowers take over the show.

 This trail begins in the town of Mosier, follows Mosier Creek up the hill, through a pioneer cemetery, onto the Mosier Plateau.
 This trail is part of Gorge Towns to Trails project, a comprehensive trail system that wraps around the Columbia Gorge, linking communities with recreation.
 The trail was completed in the summer 2013 with numerous partners and volunteers.
 Enjoy!